particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 const pin_t SENSOR_PIN = A0;
 ```

-The sensor can sometime have a little jitter to it.
+A sensor can sometime have a little jitter to it.
 Averaging the samples can reduce this.
 This code is where you configure how many samples to average.
 It's being run at 1000 samples
 per second and this seems to be a good compromise with RAM usage.